Zero2k/microblog/ansible/README.md

 We have 4 playbooks provision, terminate, gather_aws_instances, site.

-**provision** is used to create 3 servers on AWS.
+**provision** is used to create 4 servers on AWS.
 Uses the roles provision and security_groups.
 It also creates an elastic ip, connects it to the load balancer and to an domain name.

 **gather_aws_instances** finds servers with the project name `devops` on AWS and adds them to hosts.
 After we have run this playbook we can use the following hosts in other playbooks:
 - `devops` all three servers
 - `appServer` only the server for the app
 - `database` only for the database server
 - `loadBalancer` only the load balancer server
+- `monitor` only the monitor server

 **terminate_ec2** destroys all servers we have on AWS with the project name `devops` and destroys the elastic ip connected to the load balancer.